 If you don’t have a will, the law decides who gets what.
-You may also be unable to make use of inheritance tax exemptions.
+Your family may also be unable to make use of inheritance tax exemptions.

 Here, we explain: